 To realize the full spirit of the recommendations presented in the Scientific Panel's Report 3 and 5, and those provided by Hawiih (Hereditary Chiefs), Elders, leadership, membership and staff the Ahousaht are proposing that the remaining watershed planning units located within the Ahousaht Hahuulhi be documented utilizing a similar methodology.
 Time is of the essence in the completion of this work as many of the Elders who are holders of this significant information may not be able to pass it on as time catches up.

-Approximately 15,164 ha, or 52 percent of the planning unit, has been identified by the Ahousaht First Nation to be of cultural significance.
-71 percent of this area overlaps with the watershed reserve network.
-Map 15 shows the locations of AFN culturally significant areas.
+Approximately 1,874 ha, or 18.2 percent of the planning unit, have been identified by the Ahousaht First Nation to be of cultural significance.
+Map 15 (AFN) shows the locations of these culturally significant areas.